alsarmie/DD2414-Documentation/docs/assembly/propulsion.md

     as seen above
     1. MAKE SURE THE SCREWS ARE NOT CONTACTING THE MOTOR WINDINGS!
        This would be catastrophic for the motors.
+    2. 14mm is the max length when using the purchased propeller guards, and shorter screws should be used when not using the purchased propeller guards (~10mm).
+If you can use a shorter screw and secure the motor through the guard, then definitely do so.
    <p align="center">
     <kbd>
       <img src="../../img/assembly/motor_mount_underside.jpg" width=300>